MPH Occupational Health

 B5 Critically analyse the concepts of the art of medicine, the art of public health and medicine as culture, and the impact on population health and well-being both locally and globally.

 B6 Demonstrate an understanding of how to evaluate and apply intercultural research findings within health and social care settings, both locally and global using international examples.

 C1 Team work

 C2 Presentation skills (final group presentation)

 |Transferable skills and personal qualities|| |

-D1 Interdisciplinary collaboration with peers (mid-term group presentation)
+D1 Interdisciplinary collaboration with peers (final group presentation)

 D2 Cognitive flexibility, respectful curiosity and cultural awareness.